Info for returning players

 2020.02 New model "genre": Super Juniors

-- Although not a new model type, the two Battlegroup Controllers released at this point (Asphyxious4 and Nemo4) are at a new level of power; halfway between a Junior Warcaster and a full warcaster.
+- Although not a new model type, the two Battlegroup Controllers released at this time (Asphyxious4 and Nemo4) are at a new level of power; halfway between a Junior Warcaster and a full warcaster.
 They have a statline like a warcaster, but lower focus and no feat.

 You've just finished reading one of the articles in our Introduction series.
 The other articles are;